JasperVandenberghen/random_quote_generator/README.md

 Builds and runs both the frontend and backend locally in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
 Or run start:backend or start:frontend to run separate.
+Make sure that all dependencies are installed before starting by running 'npm install in the frontend and backend folders'.
+Or use the docker scripts that do this for you.

 ### `npm run test`